The Goods: Live Hard, Sell Hard: Critical response

-The Goods: Live Free, Sell Hard received mostly negative reviews from critics.
+The Goods: Live Hard, Sell Hard received mostly negative reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film holds a rating of 27%, based on 103 reviews, with an average score of 4.2/10.
 The site's consensus reads, "Despite the talent in front of and behind the camera, The Goods: Live Hard, Sell Hard largely misfires, proving a squandered opportunity for all involved."
 On Metacritic, the film has a score of 39 out of 100, based on 23 critics, indicating "generally unfavorable reviews".
 On a more positive note, notable film critic Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, saying "the screenplay moves at a breakneck pace.
-If a gag doesn’t work, another one is on its heels".
+If a gag doesn't work, another one is on its heels".

 Controversy

-On August 17, the Japanese-American Citizens League demanded an apology due to a scene depicting the mob beating of an Asian American man, as well as the usage of the racial slur "Jap" in the movie.
+On August 17, the Japanese American Citizens League requested an apology due to a scene depicting the mob beating of an Asian-American man, as well as the usage of the term "Jap" in the movie.